freebsd-ita/gufi-blog/content/elk-2.md

 ![Kibana]({filename}/images/elk-2/kibana13_dashboard.png)

 How great is it, man!

 In the next article we'll focus on ElastAlert, aka creating alerts based on our logs (and if I'll have space, I'll talk about myself.
 Maybe a little.
-Ok, won't).
+Ok, I won't).